 I was surrounded by music growing up.
-My grandmother Ann played piano and some of my earliest memories are of playing that piano at her house on the farm on Quiver River.
-Church choirs, parents who both played instruments (Dad – Cornet, Mom – Tenor Sax), a sister who tickled the ivories, an uncle who had a band, neighbors who played electric guitars really loud, participation in the high school band playing trombone, and a band director that let me borrow an acoustic guitar, all conspired to influence my direction toward a life of creating and performing music.
+My grandmother Ann played piano and some of my earliest music memories are of playing piano at her house on the farm on Quiver River.
+Church choirs, parents who both played instruments ( Dad – Cornet, Mom – Tenor Sax ), a sister who tickled the ivories, an uncle who had a band, neighbors who played electric guitars really loud, participation in the high school band playing trombone, and a band director that let me borrow an acoustic guitar, all conspired to influence my direction toward a life of creating and performing music.

 I was a business man from early on.
-I mowed yards and delivered newspapers and learned about capitalism beginning at age eleven.
+I mowed yards and delivered newspapers for The Greenwood Commonwealth.
+I learned about capitalism beginning at age eleven.
 When I left the newspaper business at the end of high school I was delivering over 750 papers a day (155 houses and numerous rack stops and business locations).
 I made enough money to buy my first car (a Ford Maverick), my main ax for many years, (a Gibson ES335) and to pay for a trip to Europe.
 The newspaper business was good for me.

 To earn extra income in high school I worked as a disc jockey in almost every radio station in Greenwood: WGRM – Easy Listening (Big Band Jazz), WSWG – Top 40 and an occasional Soul shift, and WABG – Country.
 It was in these control rooms where I was introduced to a wide variety of musical styles as well as recording, production, and advertising.
 I also learned to play guitar at work by picking along with the discs that turned.

 When I started running low on money I got a part time job at a country music station nearby, WCJU – Columbia, MS. I even had a fan club which had one member.
 I further honed my recording and guitar skills there on many a lonely shift.
-It was there at WCJU that I was introduced to the music of Chet Atkins.
+It was there at WCJU that I was really got into the music of Chet Atkins.
 The station had a copy of his “Alone” record – still one of my favorites.

 In 1982 I attended Full Sail Recording Workshop in Orlando, Florida.
 At the time it was only a month long experience.
-I got to meet professionals working in the music industry.
-I returned to Illinois with fresh knowledge of the business and “state of the art” recording technologies.
+I got to meet quite a few professionals working in the music industry.
+I returned to Illinois with fresh knowledge of the business and “State of the Art” recording technologies.

 Shortly after returning from Florida I got unmarried and struck out on a solo career.